opencog/link-grammar/link-grammar/dict-atomese/README.md

 Then `cd lang-model` and read and follow the instructions in `Dockerfile`.
 This will result in a running CogServer with some minimalist, bare-bones language data in it.
 Start the link-parser as `link-parser demo-atomese`.
-Simple, short sentences using common English words should parse.
-Be sure to end sentences with punctuation (a period, exclamation, etc.)
+Only a very small number of simple, short sentences parse; this is a low-quality dataset.
+(A bettter one will be published "soon").

 Some working sentences with the above dataset:
 ```
-this is a test .
-she looked out the window .
-why are you here ?
-this is a very long sentence of some kind that says something dull .
+her !
+who are
+what is it
 ```
 This is a low-quality dataset, so don't exepect much.
 Other datasets are better but are not publicly available.